manymoments/manymoments.github.io/_posts/2020-04-02-bilinear-accumulators-for-cryptocurrency.md

 ## Bilinear accumulators

 <!-- TODO: some refresher on polynomials? or note about assumptions on reader knowledge -->
+Bilinear accumulators make heavy use of [polynomials](https://alinush.github.io/2020/03/16/polynomials-for-crypto.html), which we assume knowledge of below.
+They can also be regarded as a direct application of the [Kate-Zaverucha-Goldberg (KZG) polynomial commitment scheme](https://alinush.github.io/2020/05/06/kzg-polynomial-commitments.html), which we do **not** assume knowledge of below.

 ### Setting up an accumulator scheme